James Bond No Time to Die full cast – new and returning characters list

 Who’s he enjoying in Bond 25?

-“I promise you all I will be making sure Mr Bond doesn’t have an easy ride in this, his 25th outing,” Malek teased by way of a video hyperlink in April 2019.

-The actor has since been confirmed to play a Bond villain, and has spoken out about looking for assurance from director Cary Fukunaga that his character wouldn’t be portrayed as an Arabic-speaking terrorist.
+The actor has since been confirmed to play a Bond villain, and has spoken out about searching for assurance from director Cary Fukunaga that his character wouldn’t be portrayed as an Arabic-speaking terrorist.

-“It’s a great character and I’m very excited,” he instructed the Mirror.
-“But that was one thing that I discussed with Cary.
-I said, ‘We cannot identify him with any act of terrorism reflecting an ideology or a religion.
-That’s not something I would entertain, so if that is why I am your choice then you can count me out’.
-But that was clearly not his vision.
-So he’s a very different kind of terrorist.”

 NEW: Lashana Lynch performs Nomi